 Sorghum is a great source of dietary fiber.
-Fiber is good for the digestive system as it can help in bowel movement and which prevents constipation, gas, and other gastrointestinal issues.
-Fiber also works as a prebiotic fodder for gut bacteria which helps in maintaining a healthy digestive tract.
+Fiber is good for digestion as it can help in bowel movement and which prevents constipation, gas, and other gastrointestinal issues.
+Fiber also works as a prebiotic fodder for gut bacteria which helps in maintaining a healthy digestive tract (1).

-Fiber has also been linked to lower cholesterol levels and protecting the body from heart disease and atherosclerosis.
-Animal studies have reported that sorghum extract has cholesterol-lowering effects in hamsters.
+Fiber has also been linked to lower cholesterol levels and protecting the body from heart disease and atherosclerosis (2).
+It also helps with weight loss.
+Animal studies have reported that sorghum extract has cholesterol-lowering effects in hamsters (3).

 2. May Help In Managing Diabetes

-Sorghum is rich in phytochemicals that have been reported to have glucose-lowering or hypoglycemic properties.
-Animal studies have reported that feeding diabetic mice sorghum extract has an anti-diabetic effect.
+Sorghum is rich in phytochemicals that have been reported to have glucose-lowering or hypoglycemic properties (4).
+Animal studies have reported that feeding diabetic mice sorghum extract has an anti-diabetic effect (5), (6).

-A Korean study found that sorghum extract exerts an anti-diabetic effect by improving insulin sensitivity in mice fed a high-fat diet.
-A preliminary study on six non-insulin-dependent diabetic patients showed that selected sorghum recipes exhibit a hypoglycemic effect.
+A Korean study found that sorghum extract exerts an anti-diabetic effect by improving insulin sensitivity in mice fed a high-fat diet (7).
+A preliminary study on six non-insulin-dependent diabetic patients showed that selected sorghum recipes exhibit a hypoglycemic effect (8).

 Sorghum has a low glycemic index.
-A study published in the Journal Of The Science Of Food And Agriculture reported that consumption of low-GI and low-GL sorghum-based foods may help in decreasing postprandial blood glucose levels.
+A study published in the Journal Of The Science Of Food And Agriculture reported that consumption of low-GI and low-GL sorghum-based foods may help in decreasing postprandial blood glucose levels (9).

 3. May Reduce The Risk Of Cancer

 There are several studies linking the phytochemicals in sorghum to cancer-inhibiting properties.
-A study published in the Journal Of Oxidative Medicine and Cellular Longevity reports the anticancer activity of sorghum bran in human colon cancer cells.
+A study published in the Journal Of Oxidative Medicine and Cellular Longevity reports the anticancer activity of sorghum bran in human colon cancer cells (10).

-Another study suggests the role of high-polyphenol sorghum bran extract inhibits cancer cell growth through ROS induction, cell cycle arrest, and apoptosis.
+Another study suggests the role of high-polyphenol sorghum bran extract inhibits cancer cell growth through ROS induction, cell cycle arrest, and apoptosisi XA biological process where the body cells destroy themselves when triggered by stimuli, like radiation therapy, medicine, or a pathogen.
+(11).
 The current results look promising but require further research to understand underlying mechanisms of action and scope in therapeutic application.

 4. May Improve Bone Health